We use cookies to enhance your browsing experience and analyze our traffic. By using our site, you consent to cookies. Privacy policy

 1

-Implement inclusive recruitment practices.
-This includes using gender-neutral language in job descriptions to attract a wider range of applicants, removing identifying details like names and genders from resumes during the initial screening process, and having individuals from diverse backgrounds on interview panels to bring different perspectives and reduce bias.
+Implement inclusive recruitment practices to attract a wider range of applicants and have individuals from diverse backgrounds on interview panels to bring different perspectives.

 2